Ex-Jharkhand minister resigns from primary membership of RJD | Politics

 He claimed that a suspended member was allowed to cast vote during the election making it biased.

-“This indicates that there is no democracy left in the party and I cannot accept it.
-Hence, I resigned from the party's primary membership,” Kishore told PTI.
+''This indicates that there is no democracy left in the party and I cannot accept it.
+Hence, I resigned from the party's primary membership,'' Kishore told PTI on Tuesday.

 RJD working president Sanjay Kumar Singh Yadav said he received Kishore's resignation on WhatsApp.